-Submarines are powerful underwater vessels that made large impacts in both World War I and World War II.
-Yet, as with most vessels constructed prior to the 1970s, submarines were made with numerous asbestos-containing products.
-Consequently, a myriad of veterans and even their loved ones developed life-threatening diseases, such as mesothelioma and asbestos-related lung cancers.
+As with most vessels constructed prior to the late 1970s to the mid-1980s, submarines were made with numerous asbestos-containing products.
+Consequently, many veterans developed life-threatening diseases, such as mesothelioma and asbestos-related lung cancer.

-Submarines are 362-foot vessels with the capability of submerging underwater to carry out independent operations.
+Submarines are 362-foot vessels with the capability of submerging underwater, where they carry out independent operations.
 They are powerful vessels that can submerge over 1,600 underwater.

 Submarines continued to play an important role during World War II.
 By using submarines during the way, the U.S. Navy destroyed over 30 percent of the Japanese Navy’s vessels, including a battleship, cruisers, and aircraft carriers.

 A total of 314 submarines were used during World War II by the U.S. Navy.
 At least 52 of these submarines were lost during the war, yet the powerful vessels were also responsible for sinking a total of 1,560 enemy ships.

 Submarines and Asbestos

 According to military documents and memos, asbestos was used extensively when constructing and repairing submarines.

 Asbestos was used in military vessels starting in the 1920s, up until the late 1970s, when the Environmental Protection Agency (EPA) placed strict regulations on its use.

 The U.S. military chose to use asbestos and asbestos-containing products due to its ease of use, resistance to high temperatures and fires, and its affordability.